twentyOne2x/attnmarkets-docs/pages/introduction/the-missing-layer-for-onchain-revenues.md

 - turn on fee switches and revenue PDAs,
 - and track protocol and app revenues via dashboards and indexers.

-What is still missing is a **product layer on top of those revenues**: a way for recurring onchain income to behave like an asset that can support advances, credit lines, and pooled yield in a predictable way.
+What is still missing is a **product layer on top of those revenues**: a way for recurring onchain income to behave like an asset that can support advances, credit lines, pooled yield, and basic “cash management” (earning something on idle balances) in a predictable way.

 ---